Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Geometric setup for gauge theories with corners

-\begin{remark}[Perspectives on local momentum forms] The definition of a map valued in the \emph{dual} of a vector space is generally subtle when said vector space is infinite dimensional.
-To discuss the local momentum form $\bH$, we have adopted the perspective provided by Definition \ref{def:dualvaluednew}.
-Since we assume that $\fG$ is a nuclear Fr\'echet space, Remarks \ref{rmk:sourcetarget} and \ref{rmk:approximationproperty} allow us to think of a dual-valued density such as $\bH$ (and its integrated counterpart $H$) in three equivalent ways: \begin{enumerate} \item as a $(\text{top},0,0)$-local form over $\Sigma \times \A\equiv\Sigma\times\X\times\fG $ which is linear in the $\fG$-argument.
-This is the ``neutral'' action-algebroid perspective; \item as a (local) map $\bH : \X \to \oloc^{\text{top}} (\Sigma,\dual{\fG})$, which integrates to a map $H:\X \to \dual{\fG}_\loc\subset\dual{\fG}$ (Definition \ref{def:dual*}).
+\begin{remark}[Perspectives on local momentum forms] To describe local momentum forms as valued in the dual $\fG^*$, we have adopted the perspective provided by Definition \ref{def:dualvaluednew}.
+Since $\fG$ is a nuclear Fr\'echet space, see Remarks \ref{rmk:sourcetarget} and \ref{rmk:approximationproperty}) allow us to think of a dual-valued density such as $\bH$ (and its integrated counterpart $H$) in three equivalent ways: \begin{enumerate} \item as a $(\text{top},0,0)$-local form over $\Sigma\times\X\times\fG $ which is linear in the $\fG$-argument.
+This is the ``neutral'' local form perspective, in which $\X$ and $\fG$ are on the same footing (see Section \ref{sec:LieAlgPict}); \item as a (local) map $\bH : \X \to \oloc^{\text{top}} (\Sigma,\dual{\fG})$, which integrates to a map $H:\X \to \dual{\fG}_\loc\subset\dual{\fG}$ (Definition \ref{def:dual*}).
 This is the local \emph{momentum} form/map perspective; \item as a linear local map $\bH:\fG \to \oloc^{\text{top},0}(\Sigma\times\X)$.
-This is the (local) \emph{comomentum} form perspective. \end{enumerate} The first perspective is the most flexible and thus our perspective of choice.
-However, in certain cases we found it simplest to adopt a notation suggestive of the momentum form perspective. \end{remark}
+This is the (local) \emph{comomentum} form perspective.\qedhere \end{enumerate} \end{remark}

+\begin{remark}[Shifting the momentum form] In general, $\X$ lacks a natural origin with respect to which $\bH$ can be naturally defined, i.e.\ a prescription that allows us to integrate the (by assumption) exact 1-form $\bi_{\rho(\cdot)}\bom$ to obtain a \emph{specific} 0-form $\bH$.
+This is manifest in Chern--Simons theory where $\X$ is an affine space of connections lacking a canonical choice of origin (Section \ref{sec:ex-ChernSimons}).